-Exams boards will standardise centre assessment grades to produce students' final results.
+Exams boards have standardised centre assessment grades to produce students' final results.

-Now that centres have submitted their centre assessment grades and rank orders, we'll standardise across all schools and colleges to produce students' final results.
+Once centres submitted their centre assessment grades and rank orders, we standardised these across all schools and colleges to produce students' final results.

 These are known as 'calculated grades'.